withastro/astro/.changeset/ten-emus-heal.md

 Use this option only if the refactors are not possible.
 If the number is set too high, the page rendering may slow down due to insufficient memory resources and because JS is single-threaded.

-In the future, Astro may reuse this option to render pages concurrently with mutliple threads.
+In the future, Astro may reuse this option to render pages concurrently with multiple threads.

 ```js
 // astro.config.mjs